EvictionLab/eviction-lab-website/content/eviction-tracking/albuquerque-nm.md

 {{%/ report_map %}}

 {{% report_chart id="race" data="/uploads/albuquerque_linechart.csv" %}}

 # Eviction filings by neighborhood demographics

 American Community Survey (ACS) data allow us to categorize neighborhoods by their racial/ethnic majority: White, Latinx, or Other/None.

-When you toggle the figure to see data relative to average, comparisons are being drawn—within the same set of neighborhoods defined by racial/ethnic majority—between filings in 2020-2022 and average filings in 2017–2019.<sup>1</sup>
+When you toggle the figure to see data relative to average, comparisons are being drawn—within the same set of neighborhoods defined by racial/ethnic majority—between filings over the last six months and average filings in 2017–2019.<sup>1</sup>

 1. Eviction filing data for Bernalillo County are provided by the [New Mexico Administrative Office of the Courts](https://www.nmcourts.gov/).
 Historical averages cover 2017-2019.

 {{%/ report_chart %}}